 - Unless otherwise required, e-filed documents submitted before midnight on a day the clerk’s office is open are considered filed.
 If the clerk’s office is closed on the day of filing, the documents are considered filed as of the next business day.
 Rule 9(d).

 - If your document is considered untimely filed with the court because of a technical failure or due to the clerk rejecting it, you may seek appropriate relief from the court, upon good cause shown.
 Rule 9(d).

 - Document size and style are important (Rule 10).
+The maximum file size for a document e-filed in trial court through eFileIL is 25mb., with a maximum envelope size of 50mb.
+The maximum file size for a document e-filed in a reviewing court through eFileIL to the Supreme Court and Appellate Court Districts is 150mb.
 Review the eFileIL Electronic Document Standards for what is acceptable.
 As of publishing this blog post, the Supreme Court and the Fourth Appellate District have “Filing Procedures” posted here.

 - Use 8.5 x 11 page size.
 Rule 10(a).